ARM-software/astc-encoder/Docs/Building.md

 # x86-64
 cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=./ \
     -DISA_AVX2=ON -DISA_SSE41=ON -DISA_SSE2=ON ..

+# x86-64 optimized for the local CPU's microarchitecture
+cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=./ \
+    -DISA_NATIVE=ON ..
 ```

 This example shows all SIMD variants being enabled.
 It is possible to build a
 subset of the supported variants by enabling only the ones you require.
-At
-least one variant must be enabled.
+If no
+variant is explicitly specified the build will compile a native binary for the
+build machine.

+:warning: Compiling a native binary for the build machine usually gives the
+fastest binaries for that specific CPU type but may produce binaries that do
+not work (due to using ISA extensions) or run slowly (due to poor instruction
+scheduling) on other processors.

 ### Building